than-dev/than-dev/README.md

 ### Up ▪️◾ ⬛ ◾▪️

 I am a tech enthusiast, I'm fascinate to code and all it ecossitem!
-Some of things I like most are a clean/beautiful code and a high test coverage in my projects.
+One of the things I like most is a clean/beautiful code, and ❤️ books.

 I am part of https://www.ibm.org/initiatives/p-tech <br>
 I am a CTO at Squadi - since April 2022 | https://www.squadi.com.br/

-## Techs
+## I have plain knowledge

-- Node.js
+- nodejs
-- Javascript
+- javascript
-- HTML
+- html
-- CSS | SASS
+- css | sass
+- typescript

+## I'm learning

+- go
+- flutter/dart
-- TypeScript
+- microservices
-- Flutter
+- react

 <br>